 Anyway enough of that, lets talk about this rather lovely coconut soup I created to keep those love handles at bay.
 I adore Thai green curry but after a long day at work, I tend to just want something quick and easy but with similar flavours.
 This is it.
 Enjoy!

-3 sticks of lemon grass, bashed with a rolling pin (this releases the flavour)
+2 sticks of lemon grass, bashed (I use a rolling pin)

 2 garlic cloves, peeled and bashed

 1 medium sized red chilli, deseeded and roughly chopped